Travelling to Australia

-General advice on visas will be provided on this page in coming weeks, but for accurate and up-to-date information, be sure to head to the Australian Department of Home Affairs website to explore your visa options.
+For accurate and up-to-date information on visa applications, be sure to head to the Australian Department of Home Affairs website to explore your visa options.

 Thank you to everyone for your concern and thoughts for us during this Australia fire season.
 We’ve received a few queries in regards to how this may impact IYNC2020 and have addressed this below: